 In most cases, canned carrots will last on the shelf for at least five years.
 As a general rule of thumb, put your old canned carrots near the front of your pantry shelf and the new ones toward the back so that you can always eat up the old produce first.

 It’s also helpful to check the cans each year to ensure there are no signs of spoilage, like leakage or failed seals.

+So there you have it!
+Everything you need to know about canning carrots.
+Enjoy!
 If you liked this carrot canning recipe, please pin it to your Pinterest board for later!

 Rebekah is a high-school English teacher n New York, where she lives on a 22 acre homestead.
 She raises and grows chickens, bees, and veggies such as zucchini (among other things).